 Warranty obligations are treated either as a separate performance obligation or as a cost of fulfillment.
-A warranty could be considered a distinct service if the customer has the option to purchase a warranty or service contract separately from another vendor or from the Company.
 If the warranty is a separate performance obligation, a portion of the transaction price will be allocated in Step 4 and deferred, to be recognized over the warranty period.
-If the customer does not have the option to purchase a warranty or service contract separately and the warranty only provides assurance that the equipment complies with agreed-upon specifications, the warranty is not a separate performance obligation, then it is accounted for under other GAAP, specifically ASC 460.
+If the warranty is not a separate performance obligation, then it is accounted for under other GAAP, specifically ASC 460.

-Edit as appropriate - Because the Company does not sell its product warranties separately, and because no service is provided other than to assure that the equipment complies with agreed-upon specifications, the warranty provided by the Company should not be accounted for as a separate performance obligation.
+Edit as appropriate - Because the Company does not sell its product warranties separately, and because no service is provided other than to assure that the product complies with agreed-upon specifications, the warranty provided by the Company should not be accounted for as a separate performance obligation.